Prasundas99/Travel-app-UI/README.md

 # Travel-App-UI-From-React-Native
-A simple interface for a travel app using React nativee.
+A simple interface for a travel app using React native.

 # Screenshot